cdl-geneseo/geneseo-dictionary/D/Dropping-Ass.md

 # Dropping Ass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dropping Ass

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Dropping Ass: Verb- A  violent bowel movement which typically occurs after a weekend of  bar food and beer, &quot;Don't go in the bathroom, I just dropped ass.&quot; 80% of people surveyed were familiar with this term.
 BIervese, 2008